dotnet/docs/docs/framework/install/on-windows-8-1.md

 ---
-title: Install the .NET Framework on Windows 7 SP1 ms.custom: "updateeachrelease"
+title: Install the .NET Framework on Windows 8.1 ms.custom: "updateeachrelease"
-description: Learn how to install the .NET Framework on Windows 7 SP1.
+description: Learn how to install .NET Framework on Windows 8.1
 author: rlander
 ms.author: mairaw
-keywords: .NET Framework, Install ms.date: 10/17/2017
+keywords: .NET Framework, Install ms.date: 10/22/2017
 ms.topic: article
 ms.prod: .net-framework
+ms.devlang: dotnet
 ---

-# Install the .NET Framework on Windows 7 SP1
+# Install the .NET Framework on Windows 8.1

 The .NET Framework is required to run many applications on Windows.
 You can use the following instructions to install it.
 You may have arrived on this page after trying to run an application and seeing the following dialog on your machine.